Last updated Jun 20, 2019

 You are responsible for the lease application you use

-In closing, you need to make sure that whatever lease application you use is properly vetted by yourself and/or an experienced landlord tenant attorney.
+In closing, you need to make sure that whatever rental application you use is properly vetted by yourself and/or an experienced landlord tenant attorney.
 There are many ways in which a poor tenant application form can come back to bite you.
-Don’t just use any old rental application and think you can claim ignorance to the wrongful information included.
-You are responsible for how your run your business, so take a few minutes to review the lease application you are using.
+Don’t just use any rental application and think you can claim ignorance to the wrongful information included.
+You are responsible for how your run your business, so take a few minutes to review the rental application you are using.

-Continue to Chapter 5: Free Rental Application Form, or jump to a different article.
+Continue to Chapter 5: Online vs. Paper Rental Application, or jump to a different article.